Updates regarding the progress of the projects will be provided here and on all the City's communication platforms.

 Lane reduction just west of Kipling St. creates a bottleneck, which, along with the railroad crossing, causes extreme traffic congestion, especially during peak travel hours.
 Intermittent and absent sidewalks create significant pedestrian and cyclist safety concerns.
 This project would include:

 - Adding additional traffic lanes to reduce congestion and improve capacity and safety.

 - Creating an underpass at the Union Pacific Railroad crossing (near Oak St.) to prevent congestion and improve capacity and safety.

 - Adding bike lanes and sidewalks to improve pedestrian and cyclist safety.

 How these two major transportation projects can be completed with No New Taxes.

 Frequently Asked Questions

 Do you have questions about the two projects or about financing them?

-For questions about Two Big Projects.
-No New Taxes, please contact the City Engineering Division at 720-898-7640.
+For questions about these projects, please contact the City Engineering Division at 720-898-7640.